Supercar Driving Tour through the Swiss Alps

 Operating as a boutique hotel in summer, the chalet has incredible facilities which include a 10-metre indoor swimming pool, spa with hammam, cold plunge pool and Jacuzzi and two outdoor cedar hot tubs, as well as a home cinema room.

 Verbier hosts a variety of fantastic events during the summer months.
 You might like to tie your trip in with the Verbier Festival which showcases some of the world’s top classical musicians.

 Verbier is also a great base for exploring the Valais area.
 Recommended day trips include discovering the wineries down the valley, a scenic drive via the Great St. Bernard Pass to Aosta in Italy, or a trip to the Mauvoisin Dam which sits at the very end of the Val de Bagnes.

 In Verbier itself, mountain biking is a big draw with hundreds of kilometres of biking trails ranging in terrain and gradient.
 For a bird eye’s view why not take to the sky and take a tandem paragliding flight.
 There are also many rock climbing sites in the Bagnes Valley, suitable for beginners and advanced climbers.

 Verbier to Gstaad

 On the way to Gstaad, it is worth taking a detour to Montreux, a beautiful lakeside town on the shores of Lake Geneva where Lord Byron and Shelley found inspiration.
 Here you can find Chateau de Chillon, a 13th-century fortress and Switzerland’s most visited historical building.
 The lakefront promenade is said to be the finest in Switzerland.
-The Montreux Jazz Festival which takes place from 28 June - 13 July 2019 is also well worth attending.
+The Montreux Jazz Festival which takes place in July is also well worth attending.

 STAY: Ultima Gstaad, Gstaad (2 nights)